Loss of Pressure in Drinking Water Systems in Wyoming and on Tribal Lands in EPA Region 8

-- When system pressure is restored to normal, disinfect and flush the affected distribution system in accordance with AWWA Standard C651.99 as necessary, or as required in the EAO, if applicable.
+- When system pressure is restored to normal, disinfect and flush the affected distribution system in accordance with AWWA Standard C651.99 as necessary.

-- Collect and submit to the lab daily bacteriological samples from different parts of the distribution system for the number of days specified by EPA.
-These samples should be designated/marked as “special” samples if they are not intended to be used as routine samples under the Revised Total Coliform Rule.
+- After the excess chlorine has been flushed out of the water supply, collect and submit to the lab Total Coliform (TC) bacteriological samples from both upstream and downstream of the affected area of the distribution system.
+Maintain the boil water advisory until two consecutive days of “safe” TC samples have been collected, or until EPA notifies you that the boil order can be lifted.
+These samples should be designated/marked as “special” samples on the lab slip if they are not intended to be used as routine samples under the Revised Total Coliform Rule.

 - Measure and document chlorine residual results at the time and place that bacteriological samples are collected.
 Chlorine residual in samples will need to return to normal levels prior to considering returning the system to normal operations.

 The EPA may issue an Emergency Administrative Order (EAO) for incidents that can result in contamination in or near a public water system that may pose an “imminent and substantial” endangerment to human health.
 If an EAO is issued to the system owner, the operator must follow all the requirements (e.g., issue a Tier 1 Public Notice, complete corrective actions, disinfect and flush the system, collect special total coliform samples) listed within it.

 Every water utility should have an Emergency Response Plan (ERP) that addresses emergencies, such as loss of pressure, with a checklist of steps to take.
 The ERP must be exercised periodically in order for all utility personnel to be familiar with it.
 Regular maintenance and timely implementation of sanitary survey recommendations may also help in preventing or reducing emergencies.